 Batter can also be saved from the first batch and used for subsequent batches without adding more yeast, similar to a sourdough starter.

-For those who may have allergies, these buckwheat pancakes are also gluten-free, egg-free, and refined-sugar free, although this was probably not even a consideration when the recipe was written!
+For those who may have allergies, this is a buckwheat pancake recipe without buttermilk that is also gluten-free, egg-free, and refined-sugar free, although this was probably not even a consideration when the recipe was written!

-Beat first 6 ingredients (only using 1 Tablespoon of molasses) in large bowl until smooth.
+- Beat first 6 ingredients (only use 1 Tablespoon of molasses) in large bowl until smooth.
 Cover the bowl and leave overnight.

 That's it!
 Now you can enjoy this buckwheat pancake recipe all week long!